-The database records all failures and significant adverse events in all components involved in the deposition and storage of mineral tailings, including post extraction downstream generated tailings, e.g. at smelters or refineries.
-The original impetus for creation of the ICOLD/UNEP 2001 compilation, Bulletin 121, was an increasing frequency of high consequence tailings failure events post 1990.
-That the trend of high severity tailings failures has continued upward is indisputable.
-Without major changes to law & regulation and industry practices and without new technology that substantially reduces risk and increases loss control, our current prediction is for 19 Very Serious Failures between 2018 and 2027.
+The database records all failures and significant adverse events in all components involved in the deposition and storage of mineral tailings, including post-extraction downstream-generated tailings, e.g., at smelters or refineries.
+The original impetus for creation of the ICOLD/UNEP 2001 compilation, Bulletin 121, was an increasing frequency of high-consequence tailings failure events post-1990.
+That the trend of high-severity tailings failures has continued upward is indisputable.
+Without major changes to law and regulation, and to industry practices, and without new technology that substantially reduces risk and increases loss control, our current prediction is for 19 Very Serious Failures between 2018 and 2027.

 We ask all users to read all guidance and commentary provided here before planning and publishing a work using this database.

 The purpose of the database is to provide a meaningful resource of factual authoritative data for analysis of trends, causes and consequences, with a view to the changes that will result in effective loss prevention related to tailings management.
 The aim is to give voice to the narratives of every significant failure, not replace or overshadow the existing narratives.

 Of course, it is important to note at the outset that, while tailings failures are a leading cause of the most consequential mine failures to communities of origin, to the environment, and to the investors whose trust finances production of the minerals the world needs, large and significant losses occurr even at facilities with no on-site tailings or with adequate and even state-of-the art tailings management.
 This database is important because it is a surrogate for all loss.
 It is the only known publicly available compilation of loss, the only window we have into the legal frameworks and corporate practices that create high-risk and high-loss conditions.